Family vs. Work – 10 Top Tips for Working Parents

 7. Set boundaries

 Create a clear separation between your work and home life.
 This means no checking emails or spending large portions of your evening doing extra work.
-Also, leave family problems at home and minimise the amount of personal calls you make at work, so you can focus fully on the job at hand.
+Also, leave family problems at home and minimise the number of personal calls you make at work, so you can focus fully on the job at hand.

 8. Hire a tutor